Troubleshooting Node.js Deploys

 , so the file js/library-name/lib/index.js

-would not be included in the git repo.
-Fix this case by moving the slash to the front, which will only match the lib
+isn’t included in the Git repo.
+Fix this case by moving the slash to the front, which only matches the lib

 directory in the application root directory.